Rhamao/IT2R-1/README.md

 Group all of the advances made during project hours.

-The project is separatated in subjects within pairs.
+The project is separated in subjects within pairs.